vapoursynth/vapoursynth/doc/gpufilters.rst

 applies to resize as well: the scalar resizers turn varying input into constant output, but on a resident clip that conversion is not available.

-For the same reason a decline is an **error, not a fallback**.
-The resize filters implement a large but not complete part of what their scalar path does, and where they fall short — *cpu_type*, error diffusion dither, integer samples wider than 16 bits, colour families outside Gray/YUV/RGB, and individual kernels, matrices, transfers and primaries — a GPU clip gets ``Resize: <reason>, which the GPU path does not implement; insert GPUDownload to resize on the CPU``.
-Downloading silently would turn one resident clip into two transfers per frame, discoverable only by reading a log line; making it say so costs one explicit GPUDownload and puts it where the script author wants it.
-A CPU clip never reaches any of this and is unaffected.

-One deliberate difference from the scalar path is worth knowing about. std.MaskedMerge_ and std.PreMultiply_ have to resample a grayscale mask or alpha to chroma resolution when the clip has subsampled chroma, shifted to the siting the frame's ``_ChromaLocation`` names.
-The scalar path does it by calling resize.Bilinear_, which for integer formats carries the filter in Q14 fixed point and rounds through a 16-bit intermediate between its horizontal and vertical passes; the compute path does it in one fused pass in float, which is nearer the exact answer and does not materialize the intermediate at all.
-So on integer formats the two agree to within 1 LSB rather than exactly.
-Everything else about both filters is bit identical, including a mask in the clip's own format, which needs no resampling at all.

-.. _std.MaskedMerge: functions/video/maskedmerge.html
-.. _std.PreMultiply: functions/video/premultiply.html
-.. _resize.Bilinear: functions/video/resize.html

-Three narrower cases do not reach bit exactness either, all of them rounding rather than a different result:

-* **Float box blur.** std.BoxBlur_ on float formats accumulates the window and multiplies by 1/(2r+1), where the scalar path carries a running sum along the row.
-Neither order is the more correct one, they simply round differently, and the gap grows with the radius — a few tens of ulp at the radii a blur is normally used at.
-* **Levels.** The scalar path bakes the transfer curve into a lookup table at create time; the compute path evaluates it per pixel, so the two differ by whatever ``pow`` gets wrong in its last ulp.
-Visible as an occasional 1 LSB on 16-bit integer formats, where a table entry can sit exactly on a rounding boundary.
-* **Sobel and Prewitt on 16-bit integer formats.** Both paths form ``gx*gx + gy*gy`` in float32, and for 16-bit input that sum needs more mantissa than float32 has, so it is already rounded before the square root ever runs.
-A handful of samples per frame land on the wrong side of the half-way point as a result — a few in ten thousand, differing by 1.
-Which samples they are depends on the driver, and neither path is reliably the correct one: measured against exact arithmetic the compute path is right more often than the scalar path, not less.

-Everywhere else, integer results are bit identical, which includes every filter not named above.

 Device selection
 ################